 This Taiwanese oolong tea is lightly oxidized (15-25%) so it is light, floral, and has a melon aroma.
-It is produced mainly in the Pinglin (坪林) and Nangang (南港) districts of Taipei City (see below).
+It is produced mainly in the Pinglin (坪林) and Nangang (南港) districts greater Taipei.
 Baozhong originated in Fujian province and is named after the unique square packages that it comes wrapped in.
-It’s very easy to tour Baozhong tea-growing areas from Taipei.

-Named after the Goddess of Mercy, this tea also originated in Fujian, but is now commonly grown in Taiwan, especially in the Maokong area (see below).
-There are many varieties that vary from light to medium bodied.
+Named after the Goddess of Mercy, this tea also originated in Fujian, but is now commonly grown in Taiwan, especially in the Maokong area of Taipei city.
+There are many varieties, and they vary from light to medium bodied.

 Alishan High Mountain (阿里山高山茶)

 Alishan is not only famous for it’s misty mountains and sunrises above seas of clouds.
 Traditionally revered by locals as Taiwan’s best tea, this tea deserves it’s own article here.

 Alishan tea is usually around 40% oxidized, so it is light to medium in color.
 The tealeaves are usually rolled into dense little balls that unfold when you add hot water.
 It has a creamy mouthfeel that seems to coat the mouth, and a sweet, long-lasting aftertaste.

 Near the famous mountains of Hehuanshan and Lishan in the Central Mountain range, Dayuling’s insanely high prices are related to the mountain’s remoteness, high altitude (2200+ meters), and the small quantity that is produced as much as it is to the fact that it frequently wins tea competitions.